With the feel-good articles of the Weekend Edition behind us, it’s time to get back to some hard numbers and some moneymakin’.

 “Meh”, you may say.
 “Those numbers don’t mean much to me”.
 Well how about this:

-“A Hundred and Ten Bucks Per Month at the average electric rate of 12 cents/kWh”.
+“A Hundred and Ten Bucks Per Month at a typical electric rate of 12 cents/kWh”

 Note that a Kilowatt Hour means using 1000 watts for one hour – a very bright old-school light bulb (100 watts) for 10 hours or an electric clothes dryer (5000 watts) for about 12 minutes.